-There are a lot of different ways that you can go green today, and while some people focus on the complicated endeavors, others look at simple solutions.
+There are a lot of different ways that you can go green today, and while some people seem to focus on the complicated endeavours, others look at simple solutions.

 Stop Driving All The Time

 The first thing that you should do is simple, stop driving so much.
 This may be something difficult to manage at first glance, but it’s not that difficult.
 In fact, you can easily stop driving and look for alternatives whenever you can.